communityfunded/afrododi/README.md

 ## Object key ordering

-When styles are specified in Aphrodite, the order that they appear in the actual stylesheet depends on the order that keys are retrieved from the objects.
+When styles are specified in afrododi, the order that they appear in the actual stylesheet depends on the order that keys are retrieved from the objects.
 This ordering is determined by the JavaScript engine that is being used to render the styles.
 Sometimes, the order that the styles appear in the